This article has links to products and services we love, which we may make commission from.

 It is worth considering this when choosing which Miami Beach hotel to stay at.

 South Beach was the first area of Miami Beach to be developed, clearing swamps to make way for agriculture at first, then tourism and settlement in the early 1900s.

-A balance of New Jersey locals and the rich and famous were drawn to Miami Beach for its hotels, mansions, and golf courses, with 80% of residents living in the southern end of the island by 1915.
+A balance of New Jersey locals and the rich and famous were drawn to Miami Beach for its hotels, mansions, and golf courses, with 80% of residents living on the southern end of the island by 1915.

-Today South Beach is a world famous tourism destination and desired place to live, thanks to regeneration projects and preservation efforts.
+Today South Beach is a world-famous tourism destination and desired place to live, thanks to regeneration projects and preservation efforts.